demonicpagan/demonicpagan.github.io/_posts/2014-11-23-stormbot-v7-update.md

 {% include JB/setup %}

 One of the projects that I assist in maintaining is Stormbot.
 I got started on this project a few years back when I was first starting to learn how to code in TCL.
 Here we are now, in it's 7th revision.
-I got involved when it was on its 5th revision.
+I got involved when it was on it's 5th revision.

 On every push I make to the project, I include the latest changelog that Mai Mizuno creates for me to include into my GitHub pushes.